Lois Lane: Publication history

 Lois Lane made her debut in Action Comics #1 (June 1938), the first published Superman story.
 Lois is the daughter of Ella and Sam Lane, in earlier comics, her parents were farmers in a town called Pittsdale.
 The modern comics depicts Lois as a former Army brat, born at Ramstein Air Base with Lois having been trained by her father, a US Army General, in areas such as hand-to-hand combat and the use of firearms.
 She has one sibling, her younger sister Lucy Lane.
 Lois is a journalist for the Daily Planet, one of the best investigative reporters and the best at the newspaper she works at.
 Lois has shown obtaining superpowers and becoming a superhero, some of her superhero identities are Superwoman and Red Tornado of Earth 2.

 Aspects of Lois's personality have varied over the years, depending on the comic book writers handling of the character and American social attitudes toward women at the time.
 In most incarnations, she is shown to be an independent person who is smart, determined and strong-willed.
 Her physical appearance has varied over the years, depending either on contemporary fashion or media adaptations.
+In 1982, DC Comics hired Marilise Flusser as Lois Lane's fashion consultant to work with the comic book artists to create a contemporary look.
 In the 1990s, when the television series Lois & Clark: The New Adventures of Superman began airing Lois received a haircut that made her look more like actress Teri Hatcher, and her eyes were typically violet to match her character on Superman: The Animated Series.
-From the late 1980s through the 1990s she was depicted with auburn hair in the comic books.
+From the late 1980s through the 1990s, she was depicted with auburn hair in the comic books.